RobertStewart/log4mongo-java/README.txt

 Pre-requisites
 --------------
-JDK 1.6+
+JDK 1.5+
-MongoDB Server v1.+ (tested with 1.2.1, 1.6.x) (required for unit tests) MongoDB Java Driver v1.0+ (tested with 2.1)
-Log4J 1.2+ (tested with 1.2.16 - note: won't work on earlier versions due to
+MongoDB Server v1.+ (tested with 1.6.3) (required for unit tests) MongoDB Java Driver v2.0+ (tested with 2.1 and 2.3) Log4J 1.2+ (tested with 1.2.16 - note: won't work on earlier versions due to
             log4j API changes)
+Privateer (used in unit tests - a copy is in the lib dir, in case you can't get it from
+           the central Maven repo)

-Log4mongo-java 0.4.0+ should work with any version of the MongoDB Java driver.
-However, version 0.3.2 of log4mongo-java will work with MongoDB Java driver versions only up to 2.0.
+Log4mongo-java 0.4.0+ should work with any version of the MongoDB Java driver except the 2.2 version:
+* Version 0.3.2 of log4mongo-java will work with MongoDB Java driver versions only up to 2.0.
 The 2.1 driver includes a source compatible, but binary incompatible, change to a DBCollection.insert() method used by log4mongo-java.
+* The MongoDB Java driver 2.2 includes a bug that causes a NullPointerException if you run mongod not in a replica set configuration.
+The bug was fixed in the 2.3 driver.

 Installation / Configuration
 ----------------------------
-1. Start a local MongoDB server running on the default port - this is required for the unit tests: mongod -dbpath ./mongodata
+1. Start a local MongoDB server running on the default port - this is required for the unit tests.
+The --smallfiles arg makes the unit tests run about twice as fast, since databases are created and dropped several times. mongod --smallfiles --dbpath ./mongodata

 2. Build the JAR file using Maven2 mvn clean package